Find Japanese Schools

 Since Japanese language schools propose similar courses, the main criteria for you to choose a school will be:

-Purpose of your study: If you are planning to study at a Japanese university, you need to select a Japanese language school that is accredited by the Japanese government and offers preparation courses for university exams.
+Purpose of your study: If you are planning to study at a Japanese university, you need to select a Japanese language school that is accredited by the Japanese government and offers preparation courses for university exams – all of our affiliated schools are.

 Budget: Japan is not a cheap country, so you need to consider the school’s location, the tuition fees and other expenses before deciding the school where you would like to apply and study.